Semigroup approach to the sign problem in quantum Monte Carlo simulations: Conclusion And Discussion

 \section{Conclusion And Discussion}

 In this work we have presented sufficient conditions for sign-problem-free QMC simulations of fermion lattice models.
-A new framework based on the concept of semigroup has been proposed to understand this problem in a systematic way.
-New sufficient conditions have been obtained, as stated in Eq.~(\ref{eq:RealStructure}) and Eq.~(\ref{eq:ContractionCondition}).
-All previous results based on symmetry considerations and Majorana reflection positivity can be understood well and unified naturally within our new approach.
-New sign-problem-free models have been constructed to show the power of our method.
+A framework based on the concept of the semigroup has been proposed to understand this problem in a systematic way.
+Sufficient conditions have been obtained, as stated in Eqs.~(\ref{eq:RealStructure}) and~(\ref{eq:ContractionCondition}).
+All previous results based on symmetry considerations and Majorana reflection positivity can be understood well and unified naturally within our approach.
+Alternative sign-problem-free models have been constructed to show the power of our method.
 Such sign-problem-free interacting fermion models share some general physical properties, as we have demonstrated.

 Although we have focused on applications in quantum lattice models in condensed matter physics, our framework is not limited to those cases and can also help with the sign problems in the other branches of physics\citep{hayata_classification_2017}.